adamroke/beatsimulator/README.txt

 To run the simulation, use the following three commands in order.
-(Note that the 808.vst and DRUMPAD.vst files are 64-bit varieties and are MACOSX VST’s.
-Please contact me at aroke@uci.edu for Windows version)
+(Note that the 808.vst and DRUMPAD.vst files are 64-bit macOS VST binaries.
+Please reach out if you want to get the Windows version)

 ./generateMIDI <.mp3 sample> 0